pukkapies/dl-imperial-maths/assignments/week_3/assignment_3.md

 ## Implementation in Tensorflow

 The assignment is to implement the CNN classifier for MNIST in Tensorflow, train it and test the classification performance on the test set.
+You should choose the number and types of layers in the network (try testing a few options).

-You should choose the number of layers for the network, the size of those layers and the activation functions (try testing a few options for these hyperparameters).
+* We recommend to use the ```tf.layers.conv2d``` function for the convolutional layers in the network (but cf. with the lower-level ```tf.nn.conv2d```)

-* We recommend to use the ```tf.layers.conv2d``` function for the hidden layers in the network (but cf. with ```tf.nn.conv2d```)
+* Similarly, consider using ```tf.layers.max_pooling2d``` and ```tf.layers.dropout``` in your network
 * As before, use the ```tf.nn.sparse_softmax_cross_entropy_with_logits_v2``` to compute the loss
 * Follow the design principles of the architectures covered in the lecture: build blocks of convolutional and pooling layers, with batch normalisation
-* Use either fully connected layers leading to a softmax output or implement a global pooling layer (as in GoogLeNet / ResNet)
+* Use either fully connected layers leading to a softmax output at the backend of the network, or implement a global pooling layer (as in GoogLeNet / ResNet)
 * Watch out for the dependencies in Tensorflow when using batch normalisation, and also the mode (training/inference)
 * As before, record and document the learning curves (train & test loss vs training iterations or epochs), and report the final train and test loss.
 * Calculate the number of parameters used in the network, and record the time required to train the network